-The war in Ukraine demonstrates how quickly conflict can disrupt fragile interconnected global supply chains, The ongoing US-China trade war and the threat of a Chinese invasion of Taiwan - the dominant player in semiconductor manufacturing - are other examples of major geopolitical issues that must be factored into supply chain risk management efforts.
+The war in Ukraine demonstrates how quickly conflict can disrupt fragile global supply chains, especially those that are heavily dependent on another country.
+The ongoing U.S.-China trade war and the threat of a Chinese invasion of Taiwan - the dominant player in semiconductor manufacturing - are other examples of major geopolitical issues that must be factored into supply chain risk management efforts.

-Organizations that fail to take sufficient account of geopolitical risks, as part of a comprehensive supplier risk assessment, could be left scrambling to respond to sudden supply shortages, increased cyber risk, and government restrictions.
+Organizations that fail to take sufficient account of geopolitical risks among suppliers ahead of time are left scrambling to respond to sudden supply shortages, logistical problems, cost increases and government restrictions.